cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 ![lernOS Wheel by @simondueckert, CC BY 4.0](images/lernOS-Wheel.png)

-### Mindset: Your World View
+### Mindset: Your Attitude and Values

 The mindset can be described as the attitudes and values that lead to actions and visible results.
-These values develop over time and form the culture of organizations and society.
+These develop over time and form the culture of organizations and society.
 When we act in the world we get feedback and learn from it.
 Over time our mind creates mental models of the world and values that guide our future actions ([Boisot, 2004](http://www.rrojasdatabank.info/thermo/20388.pdf)).
 To successfully navigate the VUCA world these five values are important to be successful (Buhse 2014 & Petry, 2014):

 1. **NETWORKING** over isolation
 1. **TRUST** over suspiciousness